WELCOME TO CORNERSVILLE

 Agriculture in Cornersville also supports related industries such as equipment services, transportation, feed suppliers, and small businesses, creating a ripple effect across the local economy.
 As the community grows, agriculture remains a vital part of Cornersville’s identity — preserving its rural character while contributing to long-term economic stability.

-Home of the Tennessean Travel Stop
+Home of the first Dolly’s Tennessean Travel Stop

 The travel stop contributes to the local economy by providing jobs, supporting regional transportation and logistics, and drawing visitors who may also support nearby businesses.
 As a hub for fuel, food, and rest, it reflects Cornersville’s position as a welcoming crossroads community.